WaylonWalker/waylonwalker.com/pages/blog/four-github-actions-website.md

 title: Four github actions for your website
 date: 2020-05-18T13:02:00.000+00:00
 status: published
-description: GitHub actions can give you confidence that your site is up and running, with the latests JavaScript packages, does not have broken links, and can even take screenshots of what your website looks like on different screen sizes and operating systems.
-cover: "/static/four-github-actions-website.png"

 ---

 GitHub's actions are a new GitHub feature that will trigger GitHub to spin up a virtual machine and run some tasks with some special access to your repo.
 It can interact with comments/issues, it can clone your repo, You can explicitly pass in secrets so that it can commit back to the repo or deploy to another service.
 The environment may be a Linux, windows, or even a mac machine.
 I believe this is wildly incredible for the open-source community, putting these tools in the same place that we are already collaborating is so convenient.

 ## What can they do for my personal website? 🤔